pheobeayo/pheobeayo/README.md

 Beyond that:

-- 👩‍🏫 Onboarded **50+ students, teenagers, and career-pivoting women** into Web3 through structured mentorship
+- 👩‍🏫 Onboarded **students, teenagers, and career-pivoting women** into Tech and Web3 through structured mentorship
-- 🎓 **DevConnect Scholar 2023** — Ethereum Foundation & Next Billion Team
 - 📝 I write docs that developers bookmark, not just read once
 - 🌱 When I'm not on-chain or in a terminal, I'm reading something that has nothing to do with tech — and somehow it always finds its way back